Kvervetjønnuten

-Kvervetjønnuten is a mountain in the municipality of Bykle in Agder county, Norway.
+Kvervetjønnuten is a mountain in Bykle Municipality in Agder county, Norway.
 The 1417 m tall mountain is the 16th highest mountain in Agder of all the mountains with a prominence of more than 50 m.
 The mountain sits on the southern shore of the lake Vatndalsvatnet, immediately east of the mountain Snjoheinuten, and the village of Hoslemo lies at the eastern foot of the mountain.
 The village of Bykle lies about 10 km south of the mountain.